whoisryosuke/ryosuke-gatsby-blog/src/content/blog/2018/creating-a-design-system-for-reactjs-from-scratch/index.md

 We need components to share.
 A place to build them and another place to document them.
 And linting and testing that ensures code is error free and working.

+> This is the best part of how simple a design system can be.
+If our end user is just importing our components into their app (NPM or otherwise), we don't need to build or transpile our code.
+The end user will be handling that in their own way.
+The only reason you'd need to build your code is if you wanted to distribute component files (so users can import them as `<script>` tags from a CDN).

 ## The Stack

 For the sake of this tutorial, I'll be going with the following stack: